Rossland City

 Rossland City was the name of a provincial electoral district in the Canadian province of British Columbia, located in the West Kootenay region.
-It is named after the town of Rossland, near Trail, B.C.
+It is named after the town of Rossland, near Trail.
 It made its first appearance on the hustings in the election of 1903 and lasted only until 1912, after which the revised riding was simply Rossland.

-For other current and historical electoral districts in the Kootenay region, please see Kootenay (electoral districts).

-Demographics

 Electoral history

 Note: Winners of each election are in bold.